 “She should not die, so young and beautiful.
 At least, she should not die alone.”
 J.R.R.
 Tolkien

 It’s August!
 This month I am tackling bread.
 The Washington Post endorsed this book in 1970 as “the bible for bread baking.”
-We shall see if the oldie remains a goodie!
 The author, Edward Espe Brown is a Zen monk famous for his baking and classes at the Tassajara Mountain Zen Center in California.
-For years I have used his guest recipe cookbook but this book is apparently a must classic.
+For years I have used his guest recipe cookbook but this book is apparently a must classic for bread enthusiasts.
 I am starting with the foundational Tassajara yeast bread from which many variations follow.
 I made a mistake right out of the chute though substituting scalded milk for dry milk.
-He explains that we can exchange but somehow forgets to warn us to decrease some water so I ended up with a very sticky dough that required way more flour to correct my mistake.
-The result was a denser crumb.
+He explains that we can exchange but somehow I missed the need to decrease some water so I ended up with a very sticky dough that required more flour to correct my mistake.
+The result was a denser crumb but still delicious!
 Conclusion: Bread is a bit fickle!
 Bread is an art!
-Bread takes patience!

 Ingredients: 3 cups lukewarm water (85 to 105F), 2 packets of active yeast, 1/4 cup honey, 1 cup dry milk (or 1 cup scalded and cooled milk but decrease water by 1 cup), 7 cups whole wheat flour (I used half white), 4 teaspoons salt, 1/3 cup butter, egg wash of 1 beaten egg with 2 tablespoons milk or water.